projectcalico/calico/calico/getting-started/kubernetes/vpp/getting-started.md

 **Optional**

-* `vpp_uplink_driver` configures how VPP grabs the physical interface, available values are:
+* `vpp_uplink_driver` configures how VPP drives the physical interface.
+The supported values will depend on the interface type.
+Available values are:
-  * `""` : will automatically select and try drivers based on available resources, starting with the fastest
+  * `""` : will automatically select and try drivers based on interface type and available resources, starting with the fastest
-  * `avf` : use the native AVF driver
-  * `virtio` : use the native virtio driver (requires hugepages)
   * `af_xdp` : use an AF_XDP socket to drive the interface (requires kernel 5.4 or newer)
-  * `af_packet` : use an AF_PACKET socket to drive the interface (slow but works everywhere)
+  * `af_packet` : use an AF_PACKET socket to drive the interface (not optimized but works everywhere)
+  * `avf` : use the VPP native driver for Intel 700-Series and 800-Series interfaces (requires hugepages)
+  * `vmxnet3` : use the VPP native driver for VMware virtual interfaces (requires hugepages)
+  * `virtio` : use the VPP native driver for Virtio virtual interfaces  (requires hugepages)
+  * `rdma` : use the VPP native driver for Mellanox CX-4 and CX-5 interfaces (requires hugepages)
+  * `dpdk` : use the DPDK interface drivers with VPP (requires hugepages, works with most interfaces)
   * `none` : do not configure connectivity automatically.
 This can be used when [configuring the interface manually]({{ site.baseurl }}/reference/vpp/uplink-configuration)

 **Example**